mstksg/inCode/copy/entries/typed-sm-lc-1.md

 Let's say this is 5% fancy.
 We used recursive types, used `Map` to look things up efficiently.

-### Runtime Safety is not the Same Thing

-> TODO: Slow down here and spend a page on why `Maybe` feels responsible but
-> does not actually give the caller the thing they want.
-The caller still has to
-> handle failure in every backend, even when the expression was "obviously"
-> constructed by trusted code.

 But this isn't type-safe...we have undefined branches still.
 We could make the entire thing monadic by returning `Maybe`: